 • 1 teaspoon lemon juice optional

-• 1/2 cup pecans coarsely chopped (See Note 1)
+• 1/2 cup pecans coarsely chopped, see note 1

 • 3/4 cup dried sweetened cranberries

-• 1/3 cup roasted & salted pepitas
+• 1/3 cup roasted and salted pepitas

 Dressing

-• 2 tablespoons extra virgin olive oil
+• 2 tablespoons olive oil

-• 1 and 1/2 tablespoons apple cider vinegar
+• 1-1/2 tablespoons apple cider vinegar

-• 1/2 teaspoon Dijon mustard
+• 1/2 teaspoon Dijon-style mustard

 • 1 tablespoon honey